-Ex- Crit C ri Reference Explanations
+Ex- Crit C Reference Explanations

-ante eria ri
+ante eria ri -

 con te

 ditio ri

 nalit a

 y fu

 lfi

-ll
+11

 e

 d

 (

 Y

 es

 /

 N

 0)

 for auth

 the oritie

 impl s invol

 eme invol

-ntati ved in
+ntati ved

-on
+on . in

 and the

 appli catio mana

+catio geme

-n of geme
+n of nt

-the nt and
+the and

 Unit contr

-ed ol of
+ed Nati ol of the

-Nati the

-ons ESI
+ESI

-Con Fund
+ons Con Fund

 venti s in

 on the

 on field

 the s of

 right appli

+ligiit appn

-Ex- Crit C ri Reference Explanations
+Ex- Crit C Reference Explanations

-ante eria ri
+ante eria ri -

 con te

 ditio ri

 nalit a

 y fu

 lfi

 11

 e

 d

 (

 Y

 es

 /

 N

 0)

 s of cable

 pers Unio

 ons n

 with and

 disa natio

 biliti nal

+es disab

-es (UN disab ility
+(UN ility

 CRP law

 D) and

-D) in polic
+in polic

-the Pone
+the y, inclu

-field y, inclu
+field inclu

 of ding

 ESI acces

-Fun sibili

-ds in ty
+Fun ds in sibili

-acco and
+ty and

-rdan the
+acco rdan the

 ce pract

 with ical

-Ex- Crit C ri Reference Explanations
+Ex- Crit C Reference Explanations

 ante eria ri

 con te

 ditio ri

 nalit a

 y fu

-lfi
+lfi ll

-11

 e

 d

-(Y
+(

+Ŷ

 es

 /

 N

 0)

-Cou appli
+Cou appli catio

-ncil appli catio
+ncil catio

-Deci n of
+Deci sion n of the

-sion the

 2010 UNC

 /48/ RPD

-EC. as refle
+EC. as

 refle

 cted

+in

-in Unio
+Unio

 n

 and

 natio

 nal

-legisl

 legisl ation

 , as

 appr

 appr opria

 te.

 Ex- Crit C Reference Explanations

 ante eria ri

-con te ri
+con te

+ditio ri

-ditio nalit a
+nalit a

-fu
+y fu

-y lfi
+lfi

-111
+11

 e

 d

-(

-Ŷ

-es
+Y

-/
+es /

 N

 0)

 G.3 3 - N The Ministry of Social Policy and Youth (MSPY) is in

-- Arra 0 charge for monitoring of the implementation of the
+0.5 Arra 0 charge for monitoring of the implementation of the

 The nge National strategy and the Operational plan (when

-exist ment s to adopted), which also include obligations in relation to Article 9 of the UNCRPD.
+exist ment adopted), which also include obligations in relation to

-ence of ensur Afficie 9 of the UNCRPD.
+ence s to Article 9 of the UNCRPD.

+of ensur That is you are of the b.

 admi e OPEHR will include the activities which will be conistr moni financed through ESI funds as planned by each

 ative torin responsible and implementing body, which will

 capa g of annually report to the MSPY regarding the fulfilment

 city the of their obligations, including obligations in relation to

 for impl Article 9 of the UNCRPD.
 The MSPY will refer to

 the emen relevant EU and national legislation when accessing

 impl tatio the fulfilment of their obligations.

-eme n of
+eme n of -

 ntati Artic

 on le 9

 and of

 appli the

 catio UNC

 n of RPD

-anta C Reference Explanations
+Ex- Crit C Reference Explanations

-ante eria ri -
+ante eria ri

 con te

 ditio ri

 nalit a

 y fu

-lfi
+lfi 11

-ll

 e

 d

-(

-Y
+(Y

 es

 /

 N

 0)

 the in

 Unit relati

 ed on to

-Nati the

-ons ESI
+Nati ons the ESI

 Con Fund

-venti S 41
+venti S

 on throu

 on ghou

 the t the

-right s of prep
+right prep

-arati
+s of arati

+pers on

-pers ons on and
+ons and

 with the

 disa impl

 biliti emen

-es tatio

-(UN n of
+es (UN tatio n of

 CRP the

+D)

-D) progr
+$\Box D_j$ progr

-Ex- Crit C ri Reference Explanations
+Ex- Crit C Reference Explanations

-ante eria
+ante eria ri

 con te

 ditio ri

 nalit a

 y fu

 lfi

 11

 e

 d

 (Y

 es

 /

 N

 0)

 in amm

 the es.

 field

 of ESI

 ESI

-Fun

-ds in
+Fun ds in

-acco

-rdan
+acco rdan

 ce

 with

 Cou

 ncil

-Deci
+ncil Deci

 sion

 2010

 /48/

 EC.